nicklittle905/football-team-season-tracker/README.md

 ```bash
 streamlit run app.py
 ```
-Use the sidebar to pick a team and click “Refresh pipeline” as needed.
-If you toggle “Debug,” the app will print query diagnostics to help trace issues.
+The dashboard loads after you select a team by clicking any row in the sidebar league table; the Refresh button stays disabled until a team is selected.
+Toggle “Debug” to print query diagnostics.

 ## Troubleshooting
-- **Missing/invalid DB file**: delete/move `warehouse/charlton.duckdb` and re-run ingest.
+- **Missing/invalid DB file**: delete/move the DuckDB file you configured (e.g., `warehouse/season_tracker.duckdb`) and re-run ingest.
 - **Empty charts**: toggle “Debug” to inspect the data feeding the charts; ensure ingest + dbt ran after selecting your team (via the sidebar refresh).
 - **API issues/rate limits**: ingest surfaces HTTP errors; verify your football-data.org plan/limits.